Yvonne Turner

-Yvonne Turner (born October 13, 1987) is an American-Hungarian professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA) and for Çukurova Basketbol.
-She previously played with the Nebraska Cornhuskers women's basketball team from 2006 to 2010.
-Turner played professionally outside of the U.S. as well, including time in Australia, Ecuador, Germany, Hungary, Poland, Russia, Spain, Turkey.
-In Hungary during the 2016–17 season, she led the EuroLeague in scoring while playing with Uniqa Sopron.
-She has played the Phoenix Mercury, Minnesota Lynx, and the Atlanta Dream during her time in the WNBA.
+Yvonne Turner (born October 13, 1987) is an American-Hungarian professional basketball player for Valencia Basket of the Liga Femenina de Baloncesto.
+She played college basketball at Nebraska.
+Turner went undrafted in the 2010 WNBA draft, but went on to play five seasons in the league with the Phoenix Mercury, Minnesota Lynx, Atlanta Dream and Seattle Storm.
+She has also had a prolific international career, playing professionally in countries such as Australia, Ecuador, Germany, Hungary, Poland, Russia, Spain, and Turkey.
+During the 2016–17 season, she led the EuroLeague in scoring while playing for Uniqa Sopron.